couchbaselabs/sdk-rfcs/rfc/0058-error-handling.md

 * Raised When
   * Http status code 404
-  * Reason or error contains “not_found”
+  * Reason or error contains "not_found"

 ### 502 DesignDocumentNotFound